Loading

 You get the idea.

 I agree that it's most important to take care of our direct responsibilities, however isn't the success of ones organization part of that list?
 I see it like The 7 Habits of Highly Effective People quadrant system.
 The two things we look at are 1) is it important? and 2) is it urgent?
-The urgent stuff is our own personal list of responsibilities and the important stuff is how these responsibilites tie into the greater Kronos WFC processes go over wallsgood.
+The urgent stuff is our own personal list of responsibilities and the important stuff is how these responsibilities tie into the greater good.

 So, how do you work?